republicofmakers/SW-MCU-STM32-LVGLTest-009/README.md

 Go to LVGL github page and put related driver files to the project. https://github.com/lvgl/lvgl

-It uses external flash (W25Q64) and it is connected to stm32h750 via QSPI.
-You can edit the code and can create your external loader.
+It uses external flash (W25Q64) and flash is connected to stm32h750 via QSPI.
+You can edit the code and can create your lvgl projects.

 You can create beautiful UI with LVGL.
+Go to:https://lvgl.io/ for more information and examples.

 Here is the Test :